Author has written 1 story for Brokeback Mountain.

 I’ve been reading fanfiction on the ‘net for many years now.
 Started off with The X-Files in 1997, then switched over to Harry Potter about 3 years ago, focusing on Harry/Draco slash for about a year now.
 (My 2 favourite WIP’s are Wishweaver’s nonslash fic "Realizations" and Vorabiza’s slash fic "Secrets".)

 Early April 2006 I watched Brokeback Mountain, on a whim.
 Movie ended with me stunned, tears running down my face.
 Took me 10 minutes before I could move off the couch.
 I ran over to the library, found a copy of the short story in “Still Wind: Short Fiction of the American West” as all copies of Annie Proulx’s work were out or on hold.
 After devouring the story, had to watch the movie again.
 And again.

 Tried to read HP again, but Jack and Ennis kept popping into my head at the most inopportune times.
-Have been reading the forums at David Cullen’sto hopefully ease this new obsession of mine.
+Have been reading the forums at David Cullen’s BBM website to hopefully ease this new obsession of mine.